-Today after waking up at a late hour of 7:30 we ate a fast breakfast of cereal as a group before shuttling on the dinghies to reach Anegada.
-Once there we headed to the Anegada Rock Iguana Headstart Facility.
+Today after waking up at a late hour of 7:30, we ate a fast breakfast of cereal as a group before shuttling on the dinghies to reach Anegada.
+Once there, we headed to the Anegada Rock Iguana Headstart Facility.
 It was a small plot of land lined with many cages filled with hungry adolescent rock iguanas.
-The facility helps to increase the population of rock Iguanas which is a species that only exists on Anegada.
-It raises small Iguanas until they are able to fend of the furry felines that stock the island.
-Throughout the day we made Iguana salad, a mixture of lettuce,grapes, carrots, potatoes and apples, all was grated into a fine mixture by Jeff who was also kind enough to test out the salad when a piece accidentally flew into his mouth.
+The facility helps to increase the population of rock Iguanas, which is a species that only exists on Anegada.
+It raises small Iguanas until they are able to fend off the furry felines that stock the island.
+Throughout the day we made Iguana salad, a mixture of lettuce, grapes, carrots, potatoes, and apples, all was grated into a fine mixture by Jeff who was also kind enough to test out the salad when a piece accidentally flew into his mouth.
 We also weeded the fences in order to provide a breeze into the facility.
-Finally while some students nailed the broken cages together, others faced the iguanas and opened their cages while quickly placing in bowls of food and water.
-After we had finished at the Iguana center we rode on the open air taxi to a restaurant beach area called Big Bamboo.
-We spent the afternoon eating hamburgers and sitting in the sand playing volleyball and taps.
-After lunch we moved to the turquoise water to go snorkeling in the third largest reef in the world.
-After scary (but exciting) encounters with nurse sharks, barracudas and scraps of coral we retreated back to the beach to return home for the day.
-Once back to the comfortable catamaran we showered in the salty water of the Caribbean and received freshly laundered cloths.
-For dinner we had a summertime Thanksgiving consisting of stuffing, cranberry sauce, mashed potatoes and chicken.
-In a few minutes we will end this long day with a nice warm brownie that is in the oven baking into a gooey perfection.
+Finally, while some students nailed the broken cages together, others faced the iguanas and opened their cages while quickly placing in bowls of food and water.
+After we had finished at the Iguana center, we rode on the open-air taxi to a restaurant beach area called Big Bamboo.
+We spent the afternoon eating hamburgers and sitting in the sand, playing volleyball and taps.
+After lunch, we moved to the turquoise water to go snorkeling in the third largest reef in the world.
+After scary (but exciting) encounters with nurse sharks, barracudas, and scraps of coral,, we retreated back to the beach to return home for the day.
+Once back to the comfortable catamaran, we showered in the salty water of the Caribbean and received freshly laundered clothes.
+For dinner, we had a summertime Thanksgiving consisting of stuffing, cranberry sauce, mashed potatoes, and chicken.
+In a few minutes, we will end this long day with a nice warm brownie that is in the oven baking into gooey perfection.